 Connect With Kids – Part 6

-Remember that when talking with young people that you do not want to debate their answers, or give advice.
-The purpose is strictly to make a connection with them, to learn how they think about things that you have left behind long ago.
-When we take time to connect without judgment or advice, we add value to the person whom we’re making a connection.
+Remember that you do not want to debate their answers or give advice when talking with young people.
+The purpose is strictly to connect with them and learn how they think about things that you have left behind long ago.
+When we take time to communicate without judgment or advice, we add value to the person with whom we’re making a connection.
 Just enjoy the time and if the conversation goes in a direction that you’re not comfortable with, thank them and go on your way.
-I would also advise not to have any heavy conversations or on topics of which they should have only with their parents.
-This is important because it avoids the purpose of building an enjoyable relationship with kids.
+I would also advise not to have any serious discussions or on topics of which they should have only with their parents.
+This conversation is meaningful because it avoids the purpose of building an enjoyable relationship with kids.
 Just listen to what they say about their favorite music artist or their favorite movie.
 Even if you’re not familiar with what they like, participate and ask questions to help them learn the skills of having a conversation with another adult.

-I have been writing ten questions with each of these posting, now six, and here are ten more conversation starters.
+I have been writing ten questions with each post, now six, and here are ten more conversation starters.
 You can build them from here.

 - What rules at school do you think are unfair?

 - What would you implement for rules at school?

 - What unique qualities does your role model have?

 - What well-known artist, writer, athlete, musician, or whatever your choice is your role model?